mschaaf17/Social-Network-API/README.md

 * [Contact Me](#for-any-questions-contact)

 ## Description:
 A back end API for a social network website that uses a NoSQL database.
-*Built with: Node.js, Express, Javascript, MongoDB Insomnia is used to test out routes.
+*Built with: Node.js, Express, Javascript, MongoDB, and Mongoose.
+Insomnia was used to test out routes.

 ## Video Demo:
 Part one and two: